gbdubs/gradybward/projectdata/content/project/clock.md

 But things changed.
 We changed.
 What we needed and wanted and were changed.
 I moved out.
 He finished the lease.
 And on the 30th, I came over, scrubbed floorboards and toilets and when I looked up after a few hours, and loaded the cars, and came in to say goodbye to a home, I didn't find it in there.

-The only sound was from the only object - the clock hanging up where we'd removed the nails that the last tennants haphazardly threw in.
+The only sound was from the only object - the clock hanging up where we'd removed the nails that the last tenants haphazardly threw in.
 Me on a chair with the back of a hammer, him with a bowl for the nails.
 Taking 60 out to put one in for the clock.

 He came out of the bathroom, and I pointed out the clock.
 "I think we forgot something."
 "Do you want it?"
 "I think I like it being here-it fits the place."
 "Well it's always nice to have a clock - if you don't want it, can I take it?"
 "Sure."